 TJAers have an endless list for why they don’t open some emails.
 But when asked what makes them open one, there’s a resounding answer: Relevancy.
 People want to spend time doing and consuming things that directly benefit them.

 The easiest thing in the world for a business to do is write about themselves.
 The smartest thing a business can do is write to improve the lives of those who are reading.
 Advice, references, anecdotes, lessons and resources that are written in a way that speaks directly to the needs of your readers will deliver results.

 The subject line needs to demonstrate that direct benefit.
 It needs to answer the “Why should I read this?” question before it’s been asked.

 The best subject lines are yet to come.

-You are armed and ready to reenter the highly competitive world of subject lines.
-Make sure all the work you put into the actual content is justified by it getting opened.
+You are now armed and ready to reenter the highly competitive world of subject lines.
+Make sure all the work you put into the actual content is justified by getting it opened.
 Respect your readers by giving their intelligence more credit than your competitors and they’ll return the favor.
 Lastly, stay humble: it’s not all about you.
 Your customers are the reason you thrive, so cater to them and their needs while demonstrating why you continue to serve them best.

 Now, go get read.